-Q: What is the relationship of physical exhibitions to the online exhibitions?
+Q: What is the relationship of physical exhibitions to online exhibitions?

 A: Online exhibitions are created independent of physical exhibitions, although many online exhibitions are based on physical exhibitions.
-Online-only exhibitions are encouraged.
-The physical exhibitions program at Yale University Library operates separately from the online exhibitions program, although the groups often liaise.
+Online-only exhibitions are encouraged!
+The physical exhibitions program at YUL operates separately from the online exhibitions program, although the groups often liaise.
 If you are interested in curating an exhibition in Sterling Memorial Library, please review the SML Exhibits Committee's guide.